Tips & Recipes for Cooking for One Person

 Simple 5 minute recipes can help you get started cooking healthily.
 They are much easier and faster to prepare than traditional multi-course or multi-dish meals.

 Start with preparing simple and affordable meals.
-Some healthy meals suggestions for one:
+Here are some healthy meals suggestions for one with Kuvings Multi-function Cooker:

 Breakfast, lunch and dinner check!